mikedsosa/Mike01/README.md

 # Mike01

-This is our first dive into the ASP.NET Web Application area using Visual Studio.
+This is my first dive into the ASP.NET Web Application area using Visual Studio.

 Below is our assignment description.